erdemtopak/simple-annotation-processor/README.md

 Simple Annotation Processor
 ===========================
-A simple annotation processor example, inspired by the idea of "How ButterKnife works?"
+A simple annotation processor example, inspired by the idea of "**How ButterKnife works?**"

 In this sample project there are two self-explaining annotations : ```@RandomInt``` and ```@RandomString```